 - When a person find the emotional, physical, or sexual intimacy lacking in their primary relationship with someone else, it can lay the foundation of a strong connection that can be hard to break

 - The validation and thrill of cheating can be addictive, making people want to keep going back for more

 - The presence of an ex or a former partner for whom one still has unresolved feelings can be a strong trigger for a lasting affair

 - Getting away with cheating can embolden a cheater to keep up with the transgression

 9 Truths About Lifelong Extramarital Affairs

 While not every long-term affair may trace the same trajectory, there are quite a few instances of such liaisons lasting years and turning into a source of great emotional and physical support for both partners involved.
-Explaining what sets long-term affairs when both parties are married from fleeting ones, Shivanya says, “It is hard to define the timeline for how long do affairs last.
+Explaining what keeps two married people cheating with each other hooked, Shivanya says, “It is hard to define the timeline for how long do affairs last.
 However, the one factor that separates a long-term affair from one that fizzles out quickly is a strong emotional connection between the two partners.